MickeR94/Valorant-Overlay/README.md

 ![Overlay in OBS](./assets/Overlay2.png)

 The text would look better white and should probably be made larger as it is a bit difficult to see.
-Please note that the screen shot is taken on OBS, which is much smaller that full screen Twitch stream and thus even more difficult to see.
+Please note that the screenshot is taken on OBS, which is much smaller than a full screen Twitch stream and thus even more difficult to see.

 ---